wibobm/fvtt-rmu/README.md

 ## Rules
 * Be kind
-* Be as clear you can
+* Be as clear as you can

 Together, we'll make this amazing.